esl/MongooseIM/doc/advanced-configuration/TLS-hardening.md

 ## OTP TLS hardening

 Protocol list for OTP TLS is set via the `protocol_version` environment variable.
-It's an Erlang runtime variable, so it is not configured in OS but rather in `app.config` file.
+It's an Erlang runtime variable, so it is not configured in the OS but rather in the`app.config` file.
 It may be found in `etc/` folder inside MongooseIM release and in `[repository root]/rel/files/`.

 In order to change the list, please find the following lines: